FX31337/MQL-Tester-Action/README.md

 ## Advanced Inputs

+### `MtDest`

+Destination path to install MetaTrader platform.
+Default is the working directory (e.g. `/github/workspace`).

 ### `MtVersion`

-Version of the MetaTrader platform to install (default: _4.0.0.1260_).
+Version of the MetaTrader platform to install.
+Default: _4.0.0.1260_.

 ### `OptTrace`